A Closed and Common Orbit - Becky Chambers

 - Horse - Geraldine Brooks

-that I want to own (or borrow)
+that I want to own/borrow

 - House of Leaves - Mark Z. Danielewski